1208kelly/user_centric_frontend_milestone_project_rk/README.md

 ## Deployment

+To deploy my project I am using GitHub Pages to host, working from my master branch.

+To run this code

 {This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).}

 {In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:}